MAECProject/MAECProject.github.io/documentation/use_cases/index.md

   <div class="col-md-6">
     <div class="well">
       <h4>Malware Analysis</h4>
       <p>Malware analysis-related use cases demonstrate how MAEC can be used to effectively capture the data obtained from malware analysis.
-In such a scenario, a malware instance is analyzed automatically or manually using either dynamic or static methods.
+As we illustrate in the first use case, a malware instance is analyzed automatically or manually using either dynamic or static methods.
 The results are then captured using the MAEC schema and either a single MAEC Package (with one or more MAEC Bundles) or one or more standalone MAEC Bundles.  </p>
 	  ▪ <a class="btn btn-primary" href="malware_analysis/static_dynamic_malware_analysis">Static and Dynamic Malware Analysis »</a>
 	  <p></p>
 	  <p>MAEC Packages and MAEC Bundles can also be used to help with visualization, to capture data for storage in analysis-oriented repositories, and as a means for standardizing tool output.</p>